BenC0/cintra-quote-calculator/BugList.md

 2. Editing pre-existing plan has no Staging, it's live editing.
 3. Preselecting default values for dropdowns not built in.
 4. There are a bunch of conditional scenarios, for example, when a user has selected CintraHR, they need to remove Holiday & Absence, and Time Sheets from the Payrolls.
-5. Display imp fee when it's equal to 0